codewars/blog/content/2021/2020-01-21_whats-new/index.md

 +++
-title = "What has 2020 brought to us?" description = "A lot has been done, a lot more to do!"
+title = "Updates from the past year" description = "A lot has been done, a lot more to do!"

 [taxonomies]